strohel/strohel.github.io/_posts/2020-09-06-bench-rust-kotlin-microservices.md

 In the *first half* that spans from 1 to roughly 32 concurrent connections:
 - The Efficiency of Http4k, Ktor increases rapidly due to JIT and because bookkeeping jobs like garbage collection get diluted between more performed requests.
-- It is hard for me to explain the efficiency growth of Actix.
+- It is hard for me to explain the efficiency growth of Actix, which is more notable in [an Actix-only graph](https://storage.googleapis.com/strohel-pub/bench-rust-optimizations/bench-results.cpu_per_request_figure.svg).
   Is there some constant overhead of the async task executor?
   When idle, Actix consumes zero CPU cycles.